Higher Education Student Survey – The results are in! Discover what students really want from their school.Read the report

 Live chat in higher ed is the best channel to connect with students, but few schools can afford to provide this support 24/7.
 So, what can you do to be there for those students, night owls, and weekend academics who want to connect with you out of your typical customer service hours?

 AI chatbots are the perfect answer to this expectation.
 When your team is offline, a chatbot can step in to answer students’ questions – all without any human supervision.
 Chatbots that are powered by AI can manage even more queries as they are able to understand intent, enabling them to respond to more types of questions, more effectively.
 Better still, students are open to using bots.
 In our higher education survey, 95% of students said they are at least somewhat open to receiving support from a chatbot.

 “The bot has allowed us to not only effectively manage the increase in chat volume, but it’s also saved us a considerable amount of money by not having to hire a lot more agents.”

 Read the full story: Comm100 Chatbot Resolves 91% of Assigned Live Chats for Tangerine

 Here are just a handful of chatbot uses.
 Read this article for more in-depth higher ed chatbot use cases:

-When choosing the best chatbot for higher education, it’s important to understand what it is that you want your bot to achieve, including being realistic about the scope of your bot.
-While higher ed AI chatbots can handle a lot of queries and tasks, you should never expect a bot to handle everything – all support teams face questions that need a ‘human touch’.
-Learn more about the full benefits of chatbots in higher education, from increasing international student engagement to automating time-consuming tasks.
+When choosing the best chatbot for your school, it’s important to understand what it is that you want your bot to achieve, including being realistic about the scope of your bot.
+While AI chatbots can handle a lot of queries and tasks, you should never expect a bot to handle everything – all support teams face questions that need a ‘human touch’.

 The solution: Social media